-B: Cumulative percentage of population by land area in the region at the y-axis in this figure, we see that about 25 percent of the population of South and South East Asia occupies the 97 percent of regional area that is the least densely populated, while in other regions that population share is small-especially in North America and Europe.
-As a result, almost everyone lives on less than 3 percent of the land area.
+Figure 1b graphs the corresponding cumulated share of population by area.
+It shows only the 3 percent of regional area that is most densely populated.
+Looking at the y-axis in this figure, we see that about 25 percent of the population of South and South East Asia occupy the 97 percent of regional area that is the least densely populated, while in other regions that population share is small especially in North America and Europe, so almost everyone lives on less than 3% of the land area.
 The more widespread occupation of land in South and South-East Asia reflects two factors: 1) a larger fraction of Asian land employed in labor-intensive agriculture; and 2) in much of Asia there is a relatively high ratio of national population to land area, forcing use of a greater proportion of land.
 But even in South and South East Asia, there is still a lot of room for people to live at lower density: just 25 percent of the population occupies 97 percent of the land area.